beach casting leads

 The fish are not always deeper out!

-It’s a common myth on harbour walls around the country that the fish are present but are just too far out to catch.
-Sometimes it’s true.
-More often, the fish are actually most around your feet, and people are casting over them!
-At your average harbour wall in the UK, there are likely species like wrasse and conger at your feet or even inside the harbour wall itself if there are underground pipes.
-You don’t always need a long cast, even for very big fish.
-A short cast is often the best, especially at night when fish will come into shallow water to feed under the cover of darkness.
+A common myth pervades harbour walls around the country, suggesting that the fish are present but just too far out to catch.
+Sometimes this holds true.
+However, more often than not, the fish are actually around your feet, and people cast over them!
+At your average harbour wall in the UK, species like wrasse and conger are likely at your feet.
+They might even be inside the harbour wall itself if there are underground pipes.
+You don’t always need a long cast to catch these fish, even the very big ones.
+A short cast often proves to be the best, especially at night.
+During these hours, fish will come into shallow water to feed under the cover of darkness.

 Pay attention to other anglers rigs if you’re not catching